descope/nextjs-hackathon-template/README.md

 # Next.js Hackathon Template

-### 🚀 The Next.js Hackathon Template comes with Next.js 13 and Authentication using NextAuth and Descope.
+## 🚀 The Next.js Hackathon Template comes with Next.js 13 and Authentication using NextAuth and Descope.

 ## 🪐 The Hackathon template comes with the following full-stack features:

-- ✅ [Descope](https://descope.com) NextAuth authentication + protected routes :lock:
+- ✅ [Descope](https://descope.com) NextAuth authentication + protected routes 🔐
 - ✅ Protected page & API routes with NextAuth.
 - ✅ Airtable backend for hackers to signup, and view hackathon details.